ish-xyz/seed/README.md

 Based on YAML file configurations it can generate multibranch pipelines for selenium and performance tests (jmeter), that are based of a template containing
 Jenkinsfile.
 It generates:

-- regression jobs (jobs that are run regularly based on cron expression and should contains current stable tests)
+- regression jobs (jobs that are run regularly based on cron expression and should contain current stable tests)
 - feature jobs (jobs that are usually triggered manuall during development and fixes of new tests)
 - test pipelines (any kind of job chain that we can configure based of existing jobs)